 Antenna Power: The antenna receives up to 5 Vdc from the clock and draws about 29 mA.
-These values may be viewed from the front panel by pressing the Antenna key.
+These values may be viewed from the front panel by pressing the Antenna key, which reveals the antenna status.

-System Delay:] Compensates for the time delay of the antenna cable plus the antenna group delay.
-Time is given in nanoseconds (10^{-9} s) .
+System Delay: compensates for the time required for the GNSS signal to travel down the antenna cable to the GNSS receiver plus the antenna group delay.
+Time is given in nanoseconds (10^{-9} seconds).
+The default delay configured for a 15 meter antenna cable, including antenna group delay, is 100 nanoseconds.

-- LCD Backlight: Sets the LCD backlight operation to ON, OFF, or Auto mode.
-In Auto mode, the LCD backlight will illuminate when a key is pressed and will remain ON for about 30 seconds. - C-Display Format: Sets the Model 1201C to display the date in one of two formats MM/DD/YY or DD.MM.YY. - Event Input Modes: allows a choice of setting the input mode as event recording or continuous 1 PPS recording with mean and sigma.
+LCD Backlight: sets the LCD backlight operation to either ON, OFF, or Auto mode.
+In Auto mode, the LCD backlight will illuminate when a key is pressed and will remain ON for about 30 seconds.

+C-Display Format: allows the Model 1202C to display the date in one of two formats - either MM/DD/YY, or as DD.MM.YY.

+Event Input Modes: allows a choice of setting the input mode as event recording or continuous 1 PPS recording with mean and sigma.
 Also, allows event recording to be timed according to the local or UTC time zone.